jensen-benard/analysis-obsidian-notes/Definition - addition of natural numbers.md

 tags: #definition

-We define the addition operation recursively from [[Statement - recursive definitions exists for natural numbers]].
+We define the addition operation recursively from [[Statement - recursive principle for natural numbers]].

 Let $m$ be a [[The Peano Axioms|natural number]].